 “The 2012 Venezuelan Elections: Hopes for Legitimacy,” Opinion Editorial, Brookings, March 9, 2012 (with Diana Negroponte).

 Works in Progress

 “Generalizing from Unequal Probability Sampling” (with Peter Aronow and Fredrik Savje)

-“Transparency in the Social Sciences” (with Peter Aronow, Tommaso Bardelli, Josh Kalla, and Hilton Simmet)
+“The Construction of Quantitative Evidence in Political Science” (with Peter Aronow, Tommaso Bardelli, Josh Kalla, and Hilton Simmet) (Book proposal under review)